CHECKING CLINIC (Huntsville Minor Hockey)

 HMHA Checking Clinic sign up has closed.
 Email [email protected] if you have questions or concerns.

-To review videos and information click here to view OMHA Checking Skills Info page
+To review more information click here OMHA Checking Skills Info page

 Checking Resources: